Severe Asthma Management

 - If the health care provider has written a specific Asthma Action or Emergency Plan, please make sure the school nurse has a copy.
 If your child uses a Peak Flow Meter, make sure the school nurse is aware.

-- If you would like for your child to self medicate and/or monitor, please complete the parent and student agreement and have the health care provider complete the Self Medication/Procedure Doctor's Order form and return to the school nurse.
+- If you would like for your child to self medicate and/or self monitor, please complete the parent and student agreement and have the health care provider complete the Self Medication/Procedure Doctor's Order form and return to the school nurse.